nathmenini/ReversalDistanceML/README.md

 # Final project - MO640

-The principal goal with this project is estimate the reversal distance of the unsigned permutations based on machine learning techniques, such as linear regression and deep neural networks.
+The principal goal with this project is to estimate the reversal distance of the unsigned permutations based on machine learning techniques, such as linear regression and deep neural networks.

 ## Students
 Jorge Luiz Machado da Silva